Brown Flowers - A Guide to Brown Flowers

 In feng shui, brown represents the Wood element, being widely used in the kitchen and living room area.
 Too much brown on the other hand, may cause lack of drive and ambition as it may be often a color suggesting laziness or a repressed personality.
 Brown represents everything that’s material, organic and down to earth.

 Brown flowers are more masculine, conveying a sense of warmth and stability, due to the association between brown and the earth.
 Brown flowers celebrate the harvest and nature, but in a more understated tone than orange flowers do.

 Brown flowers are used in arrangements in order to help other colors appear brighter.
-Shades of tan or beige
+Shades of

 Combining brown flowers with flowers of different colors should obey the following color matching rules:

 - Brown flowers can be matched with mellow yellow flowers or rusty orange flowers, which brighten a brown flower arrangement.